-The purpose of this report is to provide an overview of the refurbishment of Rookwood to enable occupation by Children's and Families Teams, to set out the proposed procurement and delivery of the scheme, to identify the funding arrangements, and to seek an approval in principle for contribution by the County Council.
+1. The purpose of this report is to provide an overview of the refurbishment of Rookwood to enable occupation by Children's and Families Teams, to set out the proposed procurement and delivery of the scheme, to identify the funding arrangements, and to seek an approval in principle for contribution by the County Council.

-That the Buildings, Land and Procurement Panel recommends that the Executive Member for Commercial Strategy, Estates and Property:
+That the Executive Member for Commercial Strategy, Estates and Property: